Urban Development INSTITUTE of Australia

 Western Australia Division Incorporated

 In prioritising the health and wellbeing of our staff, members and stakeholders, UDIA WA has implemented a range of measures in response to COVID-19 and official government advice.

 Given the rapidly changing nature of government advice and requirements, we have put together the below resources detailing the up to date advice and stimulus measures created by the State and Federal Government and will continue to update this page as and when new information becomes available.

 For up to date information regarding the current lockdown, exposure sites and necessary information to keep yourselves and your family safe, visit the Healthy WA website here.

-In response to the COVID-19 pandemic UDIA WA produced ‘Ready to Rebuild’ which sets out a clear set of priorities for government to support jobs and a stronger economy post COVID-19 and outlines our recommendations to State Government on how to assist our industry and the broader economic recovery following the impacts of COVID-19.
+In response to the COVID-19 pandemic UDIA WA produced ‘Ready to Rebuild’ which set out a clear set of priorities for government to support jobs and a stronger economy post COVID-19 and outlined our recommendations to State Government on how to assist our industry and the broader economic recovery following the impacts of COVID-19.

 Our ‘Ready to Rebuild’ actions clearly map out priorities for the State Government to consider to keep the development industry operating and to transition successfully into a strong recovery.

 We specifically look at how to stimulate the economy, prioritise infrastructure investment and cut red tape.

 The actions that we recommend are rational, well considered opportunities to minimise the impact of COVID-19 on our industry and the broader economy.